Janamou/android-testing-codelab/01-uiautomator/README.md

 }
 ```

-We create two test methods - one for testing the Calculator app and the second for the Browser app.
+We create two test methods - one for testing the Calculator app and the second one for the Browser app.

 ### Step 3 - Before test